Mott the Hoople: Glam years

-In 1974, the band had a chart success in the UK with "Roll Away the Stone" recorded before Mick Ralphs left the band.
+At the end of 1973, the band had a chart success in the UK with "Roll Away the Stone" recorded before Mick Ralphs left the band.
 Ralphs played lead guitar and the Thunderthighs provided female vocal backing and a bridge.
 It reached No.8 on the UK Singles Chart.
+In 1974, the album version of "Roll Away the Stone" credited to Mott the Hoople and Lynsey de Paul with the vocal bridge from de Paul and guitar from Ariel Bender was released in Japan, backed with a live version of "All The Young Dudes" as the B-side.

 In 1974, Mott the Hoople toured America with Ariel Bender playing lead guitar.
 In one of Bender's earliest performances with the band they played the Masonic Temple in Detroit on 12 October 1973 with a young Aerosmith opening the show.
-They were primarily supported on the '74 tour by the band Queen.
+They were primarily supported on the 1974 tour by the band Queen.
 This tour later provided the inspiration for Queen's 1975 single "Now I'm Here", which contains the lyrics "Down in the city, just Hoople and me."
 The song became a live favourite of Queen fans and reached No. 11 in the UK Singles Chart.
 The tour resulted in a lifelong friendship between the two bands, with Ian Hunter, Mick Ronson and David Bowie performing "All the Young Dudes" at the Freddie Mercury Tribute Concert in 1992.
 Morgan Fisher went on to play piano on Queen's 'Hot Space' tour in 1982, and Brian May, Freddie Mercury and Roger Taylor performed backing vocals on the Ian Hunter solo song, "You Nearly Did Me In".
 May would later cover Mott's "All the Way from Memphis" on his solo album, Another World, with Hunter making a guest appearance.
 Mott the Hoople are name-checked on two other hit singles.
 Reunion's 1974 single "Life Is a Rock (But the Radio Rolled Me)" begins with the lyrics 'B Bumble and the Stingers, Mott the Hoople, Ray Charles Singers...'.; and R.E.M.'s "Man on the Moon" begins with 'Mott the Hoople and the Game of Life, yeah, yeah, yeah, yeah...'

 In the afterglow of The Hoople (1974), a live album Live was quickly released, after which Mick Ronson replaced Bender.
 The end was near when both Hunter and Ronson left the group to form a duo, following which the band abbreviated its name to 'Mott'.